TrevCan/dwm/README.md

-# Luke's build of dwm
+# Hector's build of Luke's build of suckless' dwm

 ## FAQ